Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

 -----------------

-The HTTP status code indicates whether a request succeeded or not. i.e. a 2xx status code indicates a success, whereas a 4xx or a 5xx status code indicates a failure.
+The HTTP status code indicates whether a request succeeded or not. e.g. a 2xx status code indicates a success, whereas a 4xx or a 5xx status code indicates a failure.

 Response Status Codes
 =====================